Employers

 You set out what the issues or concerns are and focus on these.
 If you try later to raise different, older issues then the process could be seen as being unfair and not in .

-Check the employment agreement and workplace policies before doing anything.
+Check the and before doing anything.
 Many employment agreements or workplace policies have a set process to follow when a performance issue is identified which you will need to follow.

 Different to a disciplinary process